 Mean score of companies in the Hospitality industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Chick-fil-A, Inc.'s score of 20 is higher than 50% of the industry.
+Chick-fil-A, Inc.'s score of 25 is lower than 57% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Chick-fil-A, Inc., headquartered in the US, currently does not provide specific carbon emissions data for the most recent year, as no emissions figures are available.
-The company has not outlined any formal reduction targets or commitments through initiatives such as the Science Based Targets initiative (SBTi) or other climate pledges.
-As of now, Chick-fil-A, Inc. has not inherited any emissions data from a parent company, nor does it have any publicly stated climate commitments or reduction initiatives.
-The absence of specific emissions data and reduction targets indicates a need for further transparency in their climate strategy.
-In the context of the fast-food industry, many companies are increasingly focusing on sustainability and carbon reduction, making it essential for Chick-fil-A, Inc. to establish clear climate commitments to align with industry standards and consumer expectations.
+The company has not outlined any formal reduction targets or commitments through the Science Based Targets initiative (SBTi) or other climate pledges.
+In the absence of specific emissions data, it is important to note that Chick-fil-A, Inc. is actively engaged in sustainability initiatives, although details on these efforts are not specified.
+The company does not inherit emissions data from a parent organisation, indicating that its climate commitments and performance metrics are independently reported.
+As the fast-food industry increasingly focuses on reducing carbon footprints, Chick-fil-A, Inc. may need to establish clear targets and transparent reporting to align with industry standards and consumer expectations regarding climate action.